RichJamo/portfolio/crystl.md

 2. Boosted vaults (vaults that pay additional rewards on top of the compounding yield)
 3. Zap in/out functionality (a UX improvement so that users could deposit in a range of tokens)

 You can learn more about the protocol and the features we built by checking out the following devpost [submission](https://devpost.com/software/crystl-finance).
-This short youtube video is also great for demonstrating how our Ultra Farms differ from standard yield farm vaulting solutions:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oKEYdlj0jpw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And this image shows our standard vault design from our V2 vaults:
 <img src="../images/crystl_vaults-V2 compounding.drawio.png" alt="V2 compounding" width="400"/>